 There are a few babysitters who also charge less for day sitting than they do for night sitting.
 All of this can be discussed with your babysitter beforehand.

-If you are hiring a sitter for a personal occasion, such as your wedding anniversary, chances are rates will be pretty standard.
-On the other hand, for universal occasions, such as New Years’ Eve and other holidays, expect to pay a bit more.
+If you are hiring a sitter for a personal occasion, such as your wedding anniversary, chances are rates will be standard.
+On the other hand, for universal occasions, such as New Year’s Eve and other holidays, expect to pay a bit more.

-Babysitters during these times are high in demand, and are giving up their own nights to earn money and help you enjoy a night out, so most would agree that they are worth a bit more than usual.
+Babysitters during these times are high in demand and are giving up their nights to earn money and help you enjoy a night out, so most would agree that they are worth a bit more than usual.

-If you hire your babysitter at the last minute, they may need to rearrange their own plans in order to accommodate you.
+If you hire your babysitter at the last minute, they may need to rearrange their plans to accommodate you.
 This may result in fees being a bit higher than the usual appointment.
 It’s best to try and plan things ahead of time.

 If you have a regular sitter, though, she’ll most likely understand the occasional emergency or spontaneous dinner out – again that’s something to discuss with her.